Guide to Oil Storage Tanks

 What should a seller do?

 Make a visual site inspection for clues suggesting that one or more tanks is or was present.
 Contact an oil tank removal professional to perform an inspection.
 This professional can detect whether a tank exists and provide the best options for remediation or removal.
-There is usually no charge for the inspection and estimate, and if no tank is found a certificate can be issued for a fee (generally under $100).
+There usually charge a small fee for the inspection (usually $100 - $150) and estimate, and if no tank is found a certificate can be issued.
 If necessary, the professional will apply for all the required permits and present you with a certificate verifying that the property can be transferred to a new owner.

 What should a buyer do?